-As outlined in report FIN-02-2020, although farm current value assessments (CVA's) have increased by approximately 9.96% year over year, the fact that this class pays only 25% of the residential tax rate has mitigated some of the actual dollar shift in the overall tax burden.
-Similar impacts have occurred during reassessment in 2012 (affecting tax years 2013 through 2016) and again during reassessment in 2016 (affecting tax years 2017 through 2020).
-As this is the fourth year of phased assessment from the January 1, 2016 valuation date, assessment shifts are not expected to occur in 2021, as MPAC has delayed the next reassessment by one year, to a January 1, 2021 valuation date.
+As outlined in report FIN-01-2022, farm current value assessments (CVA's) have not increased year over year, as a result of the delayed reassessment.
+The 2016 reassessment resulted in increases to farm CVA's by approximately 9.9% year over year, but the fact that this class pays only 25% of the residential tax rate mitigated some of the actual dollar shift in the overall tax burden.
+Similar impacts occurred during reassessment in 2012 (affecting tax years 2013 through 2016) and again during reassessment in 2016 (affecting tax years 2017 through 2023).
+As the Province has delayed reassessment, these shifts have not occurred for 2022.

 When comparing Haldimand County's assessment base to other municipalities, there is a high reliance on the residential tax class to generate taxation revenue to meet the municipal levy requirements.
-The residential tax class absorbs approximately 78% of the overall tax burden and has historically experienced annual increases due to reassessment - from a low of 70.6% in 2001 to its current level of 78.0%.
-Comparatively, the Farmland class tax burden has varied from a low of 2.5% to its current high of 4.7% (over the same period from 2001 to 2020).
-In addition, certain properties in the residential tax class also increased more than the average year over year change due to inter-class shifts affecting their market value (e.g. water front properties and certain urban centres within the County).
+The residential tax class absorbs approximately 78.5% of the overall tax burden and has historically experienced annual increases due to reassessment - from a low of 70.6% in 2001 to a high of 78.5% in 2022.
+Comparatively, the Farmland class tax burden has varied from a low of 2.5% to a high of 4.7% in 2021 (over the same period from 2001 to 2022).

 Despite the tax shifts inevitably caused by reassessment, past Councils have never utilized available tax policies options to mitigate changes in tax burden to any of the major tax classes when such shifts have been caused by updated market values.
-Information was presented to Council in May of 2017 by staff, MPAC and the Ontario Federation of Agriculture representatives to explain the limited options available to the County to mitigate reassessment impacts.
 As the same levy "pie" needs to be divided amongst the County's property classes, any change in tax policy will result in further shifts among the classes (primarily negatively impacting the residential class) that will have nothing to do with what the property is worth, thus moving away from the fundamental basis of property taxation based on market value.
-During these presentations and a further review in 2018, it was also noted that very few municipalities have reduced the farm property tax ratio below 0.25.